Buddy Guy: Early life

 George "Buddy" Guy was born and raised in Lettsworth, Louisiana.
-He was the first of five children to parents Sam and Isabel, who were sharecroppers, and as a child, Guy would pick cotton for $2.50 per 100 pounds.
+He was the first of five children born to parents Sam and Isabel, who were sharecroppers, and as a child, Guy would pick cotton for $2.50 per 100 pounds.
 His brother Phil Guy was also a blues musician.

 He began learning to play the guitar using a two-string diddley bow he made.
 Later he was given a Harmony acoustic guitar which, decades later in Guy's lengthy career, was donated to the Rock and Roll Hall of Fame.

 Career

 In the mid-1950s, Guy began performing with bands in Baton Rouge, including with Big Papa Tilley and Raful Neal.
 While living there, he worked as a custodian at Louisiana State University.
 In 1957, he recorded two demos for a local DJ in Baton Rouge for Ace Records, but they were not issued at the time.

 Soon after moving to Chicago on September 25, 1957, Guy fell under the influence of Muddy Waters.
 In 1958, a competition with West Side guitarists Magic Sam and Otis Rush gave Guy a record contract.
 Soon afterwards he recorded for Cobra Records.
 During his Cobra sessions, he teamed up with Ike Turner who helped him make his second record, "You Sure Can't Do" / "This Is The End", by backing him on guitar and composing the latter.
 After two releases from Cobra's subsidiary, Artistic, Guy signed with Chess Records.

 Guy's early career was impeded by his record company, Chess Records, his label from 1959 to 1968, which refused to record Guy playing in the novel style of his live shows.
 Leonard Chess, Chess Records founder, denounced Guy's playing as "just making noise".
-In the early 1960s, Chess tried recording Guy as a solo artist with R&B ballads, jazz instrumentals, soul and novelty dance tunes, but none of these recordings was released as a single.
+In the early 1960s, Chess tried recording Guy as a solo artist with R&B ballads, jazz instrumentals, soul and novelty dance tunes, but none of these recordings were released as a single.
 Guy's only Chess album, I Left My Blues in San Francisco, was released in 1967.
 Most of the songs were influenced by the era's soul boom, with orchestrations by Gene Barge and Charlie Stepney.
 Chess used Guy mainly as a session guitarist to back Muddy Waters, Howlin' Wolf, Little Walter, Sonny Boy Williamson, Koko Taylor and others.
 As late as 1967, Guy worked as a tow truck driver while playing clubs at night.